 Physical characteristics of a person born under the rule of the Moon

-The Moon gives a corpulent body, round face and a white complexion; it gives large, brown, grey and moist-looking eyes, and black abundant hair on head and other body parts (this is according to vedic astrology, whilst in Western astrology the Moon is told to give blond hair too).
+The Moon gives a corpulent body, round face, and a white complexion; it gives large, brown, grey, and moist-looking eyes, and black abundant hair on head and other body parts (this is according to Vedic astrology, whilst in Western astrology, the Moon is told to give blond hair too).

 What the Moon represents in astrology

-It represents emotions, mother, queen or any female.
+It represents emotions, mother, queen, or any female.
 According to Hindu horary astrology, it represents things new as opposed to old.
-It sometimes can represent traders, fast-moving objects and short periods of time.
-It can represent wealth, beauty and the left eye.
+It sometimes can represent traders, fast-moving objects, and short periods of time.
+It can represent wealth, beauty, and the left eye.

-It can also stand for the masses, travelers, pilgrims and midwives.
+It can also stand for the masses, travelers, pilgrims, and midwives.

 Diseases and imbalances caused by the Moon

-The Moon can cause sleeping problems, drowsiness, lung diseases, diarrhea, digestive disorders, water retention in the body; childhood diseases, danger from water, insanity, lunacy and weight gain.
-It can also cause stroke, diseases on the left side of the body, stones, gout in wrists and feet, cold rheumatic diseases, phlegm, smallpox and measles.
+The Moon can cause sleeping problems, drowsiness, lung diseases, diarrhea, digestive disorders, water retention in the body; childhood diseases, danger from water, insanity, lunacy, and weight gain.
+It can also cause stroke, diseases on the left side of the body, stones, gout in wrists and feet, cold rheumatic diseases, phlegm, smallpox, and measles.

-Plants, animals, places and metals ruled by the Moon
+Plants, animals, places, and metals ruled by the Moon

 Herbs and trees ruled by the Moon

 Herbs ruled by the moon have soft and juicy leaves, their taste could be somewhat sweet.
 Such plants like to grow in watery places; they grow fast and they are lush.
-All trees and herbs which have round spreading leaves which provide shade and have little fruitage are ruled by the Moon.
+All trees and herbs which have round spreading leaves that provide shade and have little fruitage are ruled by the Moon.
 Such plants and trees are: